 An investment as significant as building a house requires careful deliberation before starting.
 Below is an outline of questions you should consider before starting your build.

-Have you carefully thought out about the location where you are planning to build?
+Have you carefully thought out about the location?

 Will the location of your home improve your quality of life?
 How about your family?
 Location is a huge factor and something that must be thoroughly thought of.